mayooear/gpt4-pdf-chatbot-langchain/README.md

 - **Node:** I recommend using [volta](https://volta.sh/) to manage your Node versions
 - using Node v17.9.0 do `npm install` in project root
-- note: the project also wants `pnpm`.
-Dunno how to get rid of these.
-But for now you can `volta install pnpm` to silence the warnings

 API / Auth: